HERBS CONTAIN LIFE FORCE OR PRANA

 The majority of people can benefit from the regular use of licorice.
 The exceptions are those with high kapha and persons with hypertension.
 It is an excellent rejuvenating herb for pitta and vata persons.

-When taking Ayurvedic herbs, it is important to use high quality herbal extracts from a reputable manufacturer that have been tested for heavy metals.
+When taking Ayurvedic herbs, it is important to use high quality organic herbal extracts from a reputable manufacturer that have been tested for heavy metals.
 Unfortunately some cheap Ayurvedic formulas you find online may not be ideal for consumption.
 Beware!